International Law

 American Journal of International Law

 Web pages for the American Journal of International Law, a scholarly journal published by the American Society of International Law.
 AJIL has been published quarterly since 1907.
 It features articles and editorials, notes and comment by preeminent scholars on developments in international law and international relations.
-The website provides selected articles in full, the table of contents from the latest issue, and an international law blog.
+The website provides free access to AJIL contents and selected full text articles.

 Michigan Telecommunications and Technology Law Review